 Olivia Colman won the Golden Globe and Oscar for Best Actress for her role!

 It’s a funny (if it’s your kind of humor) and a tragic movie at the same time.

 What are the best new lesbian movies?
 2020 and 2021 weren’t great years for many things, but it was for lesbian movies, lesbian shows, and lesbian short films.

 And we are going to tell you all about the must-see new lesbian movies.
 Keep on reading for the lesbian movies 2022 too!

 You can find these lesbian movies on Amazon Prime Video and some on Netflix.

 This lesbian movie is about the female painter Marianne in the 18th century, who is hired to paint Héloïse, who is to be married off to an Italian nobleman against her will.

-And this is one of the best lesbian stories we’ve seen!
+And this is one of the best lesbian films and lesbian stories we’ve seen!

 And not in the patriarchal, creepy male gaze kind of way.